linas/i370-bigfoot/docker/i370-bigfoot/scripts/linux-demo/README.md

 printing and the keyboard for getting typed input.

 The example below creates a file named 'my-disk` holding a disk image that is (exactly) 2 MBytes in size.
-The `-I 128` specifies 128-byte inodes; this is mandatory for the 2.2.1 kernel.
+The `-r0` specifies ext2fs version zero; this is mandatory for the 2.2.1 kernel.

 Don't forget the `mknod` for the character devices: you'll need these, so that `/sbin/init` can open the keyboard+console for text I/O.
 ```
 dd if=/dev/zero of=my-disk bs=1k count=2048
-mke2fs -vm0 -I 128 my-disk 2048
+mke2fs -vm0 -r0 my-disk 2048
 mount my-disk mnt
 mkdir mnt/sbin/
 cp my_init mnt/sbin/init